Contact

 What is an A/B test?

-An A/B test is an experiment that compares two or more variations of an element to see which performs better.
-It is used to test the effects of changes to a website, ad, or other digital element.
+An A/B test is an experiment in which two or more variants of an element are compared with each other to find out which variant performs better.
+It is used to test the effects of changes to a website, an advertisement or another digital element.

 A simple example would be an A/B test for an e-commerce website.
 The original version of the website is referred to as "A", while the version with the changes is referred to as "B".
 Visitors to the website are randomly assigned to either version A or version B and it is measured which version results in a higher conversion rate.